Offline Vs Online Store – What is the Future?

 - Overall retail trade makes up approximately 5.6% of GDP.

-Considering the stats, setting up an online store and diversifying your business now is brilliant.
+Considering the stats, setting up an online store and diversifying your business now is a brilliant IDEA.
 Besides, having more than one way to reach your customers is likely to benefit you for years to come.

 But, the most pressing question remains unanswered.